boostorg/hof/doc/src/eval.md

 -----------

 The `eval` function will evaluate a "thunk".
-This can be either a nullary function or it can be a an unary function that takes the identity function as the first parameter(which is helpful to delay compile-time checking).
+This can be either a nullary function or it can be a unary function that takes the identity function as the first parameter(which is helpful to delay compile-time checking).
 Also, additional parameters can be passed to `eval` to delay compiliation(so that result can depend on template parameters).

 Synopsis
 --------